Characteristic polyhedra of singularities without completion -- Part II: On the General Case and More Examples

+\begin{Ex} Let $ R $ be a regular local ring containing a field $ k $ of characteristic $ p > 0 $.
+Suppose $ (u_1, u_2, y_1, y_2) $ is a regular system of parameters for $ R $.
+Consider the element

-over a non-perfect field of characteristic $ p > 0 $, where $ \lambda \in k \setminus k^p $.
-An idea would be to introduce weight in the coordinate $ y $ such that we artificially create condition (\ref{eq:special}).
-But if we do so, then we will never see that we have to solve $ y^{p^2 } $ because it will be in the interior of the corresponding polyhedron.
+where $ \lambda \in k \setminus k^p $.
+A possible idea would be to introduce a weight on the coordinate $ y_2 $ such that we artificially create condition $(*)(a)$.
+But if we do so, then we will never see that we have to solve $ y_2^{p^2 } $ because it will be in the interior of the corresponding polyhedron.